gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

 NetVLAD
 ~~~~~~~~~~~~~~~~~~~~~~~
 The author proposed to mimic VLAD in a CNN framework and designed a trainable generalized VLAD layer : NetVLAD.
+The main requirement is that the layer's operation is **differentiable**.

 Ours